NovaDash-sdk/ios-launcher/README.md

 ## Requirements
 - iOS/iPadOS 14.0 or later
-- Full version of Geometry Dash installed
+- Full version of NovaDash installed
 - An internet connection

 ## Quick Start